Bar Code Recognition Specifics

 Use Bar Codes in Point-of-Sale (POS) Systems

-DevExpress Reporting is built on top of the .NET Framework that does not provide an out-of-the-box support for any matrix and thermal printers.
+Bar Code Library is built on top of the .NET Framework that does not provide an out-of-the-box support for any matrix and thermal printers.

 To access the internal printer fonts or achieve the fastest printing speed possible, use the native approach suggested by the printer manufacturer.
-Typically, a manufacturer would provide a special series of control commands that should be directly sent to a printer's port.
-In some cases, you might also be provided with some kind of a proprietary graphical Report Designer.
+Typically, a manufacturer would provide a special series of control commands that should be directly sent to a printer’s port.

 This document section provides solutions to the most common issues that you may encounter when creating bar codes.